meritlabs/lightwallet-stack/packages/merit-p2p/docs/messages.md

 ## List of Messages
 ### Version
 The version message (`ver`) is used on connection creation, to advertise the type of node.
 The remote node will respond with its version, and no communication is possible until both peers have exchanged their versions.
-By default, bitcore advertises itself as named `bitcore` with the current version of the `bitcore-p2p` package.

 ### VerAck
 Finishes the connection handshake started by the `ver` message.